 We thus assume that $n$ is odd, and we let first $k=1$.
 We consider three cases. \begin{enumerate}

 \item $n=3$.\\ We can easily get an incidence 6-coloring by coloring the incidences of one dimension with $\{1,2,3\}$ and the incidences of the other dimension with $\{4,5,6\}$.

-\item $n=4\ell+1$.\\ Let $B$ and $C$ be the patterns depicted in Figure~\ref{fig-pattern-1} and consider the quasi-pattern $B+\ell C$ (the quasi-pattern $B+C$ is depicted in Figure~\ref{fig-pattern-1}).
+\item $n=4\ell+1$.\\ Let $B$ and $C$ be the patterns depicted in Fig.~\ref{fig-pattern-1} and consider the quasi-pattern $B+\ell C$ (the quasi-pattern $B+C$ is depicted in Fig.~\ref{fig-pattern-1}).
 This quasi-pattern provides a $6$-coloring of $T_{m,n}^2$ if we delete all the edges linking vertices in the first column to vertices in the second column.
-We can use this quasi-pattern to obtain an incidence $6$-coloring of $T_{m,n}$ by modifying six incidence colors, as shown in Figure~\ref{fig-lemma-1} (modified colors are in boxes).
+We can use this quasi-pattern to obtain an incidence $6$-coloring of $T_{m,n}$ by modifying six incidence colors, as shown in Fig.~\ref{fig-lemma-1} (modified colors are in boxes).

-\item $n=4\ell+3$.\\ Let $B$, $D$ and $E$ be the patterns depicted in Figure~\ref{fig-pattern-1} and consider the quasi-pattern $B+\ell D+E$ (the quasi-pattern $B+D+E$ is depicted in Figure~\ref{fig-pattern-1}).
-As in the previous case, we can use this quasi-pattern to obtain an incidence $6$-coloring of $T_{m,n}$ by modifying the same six incidence colors. \end{enumerate} For $k\ge 2$, the result now directly follows from Observation~\ref{obs}. \end{proof}
+\item $n=4\ell+3$.\\ Let $B$, $D$ and $E$ be the patterns depicted in Fig.~\ref{fig-pattern-1} and consider the quasi-pattern $B+\ell D+E$ (the quasi-pattern $B+D+E$ is depicted in Fig.~\ref{fig-pattern-1}).
+As in the previous case, we can use this quasi-pattern to obtain an incidence $6$-coloring of $T_{m,n}$ by modifying the same six incidence colors. \end{enumerate} For $k\ge 2$, the result now directly follows from Remark~\ref{obs}. \end{proof}